Subscribe today and hell yes!

 Do you know how to sell?

-Selling is an art.
-It’s definitely about charisma, but you can learn a few tricks.
+Selling event tickets is an art.
+It's definitely about charisma, but you can learn a few tricks.

 I am a big fan of the AIDA method.
 I believe this is one of the most effective approaches to selling that can be applied to online, offline and verbal communication.

-Alec Baldwin explained it in a testosteronic way in Glengarry Glen Ross (watch out for a lot of cursing).
+Alec Baldwin explained it in a testosteronic way in Glengarry Glen Ross. [update: content no longer exists]

 If you are willing to get your audience to take Action, Attention->Interest->Desire are the most recurrent motivational states that you need to drive them through.